-Before we discuss how to transplant hostas, we need to talk about when to transplant hostas and that involves both time of day and time of year.
+Before we discuss how to transplant hostas, we need to talk about when to transplant hostas and that involves both the time of day and time of year.
 The best time to transplant hostas is in the spring, but that’s really because it’s easier on you, the gardener, than on the transplant.
 Hosta plants always need plenty of water and the trauma of transplant, no matter how slight, increases that need.
 So, the best time to transplant hostas is when Mother Nature is more likely to do the watering for you.
-It’s also easier to see the new shoots, without risk of leaf damage.
+It’s also easier to see the new shoots, without the risk of leaf damage.

 If you have a choice in deciding when to transplant hostas, don’t do it in high summer when the ground is hard and the air is dry.

 How to Transplant Hostas

 Before transplanting hostas, it’s best to prepare their new home.
 Remember, when you’re thinking about the best time to transplant hostas, you should also be thinking about the best place to transplant hosta plants.
 They could be living there for the next fifty years.
 Dig the new hole wider and deeper than the old.
 Mix plenty of organic enrichments into the refill dirt and add some time-release fertilizer, not only to help get your plants off to a good start but to give them a healthy future as well.

 Dig all around the hosta clump and, using a garden shovel or fork, pop the clump out of the ground.
 Rinse as much of the old soil off as you can without damaging the roots and then move your hosta to its new home.
 Beware, hosta clumps are heavy!
 If you’re thinking about dividing your plants, now’s the time to do it.

 Have a wheelbarrow handy or a tarp that you can use to drag the clump to its new home.
 Keep the roots damp and shaded, particularly if there will be a delay in when to transplant.
 Hosta plants depend on their root’s rapid adjustment to their new environment.